Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 I get it.

-He's burned his bridges on purpose.
+He's burn his bridges on purpose.

 Yeah.

-He loves burning stuff.
+He loves to burn and stuff.

 He loves to burn.